bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 Instead, we're forced to turn to the dark arts of reflection and type registration.

+### Why not configure `ModalDevTools` with `DevCommands`?

+While configuring `ModalDevTools` with `DevCommands` makes sense for common setting, such as enabling, disabling, and toggling dev tools, it is not ideal for specific properties.
+Those commands are meant to provide a single interface for toolboxes to work with, and should exist on every `ModalDevTool`.

 ## Unresolved questions

 1. Can we relax the `FromStr` trait bound and simply construct our structs from CLI-style strings from the reflected type information?